"Dem take Likee's girl": GH reacts to Enock Darko and Awurama's loved-up scene

 Enock Darko's relationship with the Kumawood community continues to deepen after his successful career in Nollywood.

-The actor has featured in numerous roles with Ghanaian film personalities, including Awurama, known for roles with the viral comedian Dr Likee.
+The actor has been featured in numerous roles with Ghanaian film personalities, including Awurama, who is known for her roles with the viral comedian Dr Likee.

 In a new video posted by YEN.com.gh, Enock Darko is seen in a romantic scene with their lips passionately locked together.